gebisthefallenhero/math4610/SoftWare_Manual/Table_of_Contents.md

 * [LUFactorization.md](LUFactorization.md) Performs an inplace LU factorization on a matrix.
 * [LUForwardSolve.md](LUForwardSolve.md) Does the forward solve of the lower part of an LU factorized matrix.
 * [ScaledPartialPivoting.md](ScaledPartialPivoting.md) Solves a system of equations using scaled partial pivoting.
 If a solution exists, this will find it.
+* [Jacobi Iteration](Jacobi.md) Solves a system of equations using jacobi iteration.

 ### Vector Multiplication
 * [vector addition](VecAdd.md) Adds two vectors.